 - 1) Choose the substances involved in the process and known constraints. - 2) Determine the dimension of the left null space of the joint composition and constraint matrix. - 3) 1: make the stoichiometry unique by normalizing one of the coefficients.
-0: check whether all relevant substances were included. → Step 1) >1: check for too many substances or missing constraints. → Step 1) 33 calc.stoich.coef that accepts to provide a vector of stoichiometric coefficients.
+0: check whether all relevant substances were included. → Step 1) >1: check for too many substances or missing constraints. → Step 1) 36 and returns a vector of stoichiometric coefficients.

-The R package "stoichcale" provides us with a function
+The R package "stoichcale" provides us with a function cale.stoich.coef that accepts for each process

-- a composition matrix,

-- coefficients of constraints,

-- a list of substances to be considered, and

-- a selection of a normalized coefficient and its value,
+- a composition matrix alpha, - a vector of substances to be considered, - a selection of a normalized coefficient and its value, - if required a list with coefficients of additional constraints,